-This button enables the Speech Processor for SSB transmission.
-While activated, the "PROC" icon appears in the display.
+When the Speech Processor is activated, the "MICEO" and "PROC" icons appear in the display.
 Adjustment of the Processor level is accomplished using the [PROC] knob.

-- □ The Speech Processor is a tool for increasing the average power output through a compression technique.
+- ☐ The Speech Processor is a tool for increasing the average power output through a compression technique.
 However, if the [PROC] knob is advanced too far, the increase in compression becomes counter-productive, as intelligibility will suffer.
-We recommend that you monitor the sound of your signal using the Monitor (with headphones). - When the optional DMU-2000 Data Management Unit is connected, you may use the Audio Scope/ Oscilloscope page to help you adjust the setting of the compression level of the Speech Processor for optimum performance using your voice and microphone.
+We recommend that you monitor the sound of your signal using the Monitor (with headphones). - ☐ When the optional DMU-2000 Data Management Unit is connected, you may use the Audio Scope/ Oscilloscope page to help you adjust the setting of the compression level of the Speech Processor for optimum performance using your voice and microphone.